 In Israel, the ritualistic act of anointing was performed to inaugurate people into certain specific offices, and only offices that had no earthly superior and were subject only to God.
 Thus only a High Priest (Leviticus 4:3) and a prophet and a king would be anointed into office (1 Kings 19:16).
 Regular priests and certain venerable objects would be consecrated by receiving a mere sprinkling of the oil (Exodus 30:26, Leviticus 8:30).

 - The noun χρισμα (chrisma), meaning an anointing or the anointed.
-This noun is used to indicate the anointing oil (Exodus 29:7) and the Anointed One (Daniel 9:26) and in 1 John 2:20 it indicates the state of being anointed (in the Holy Spirit (1 John 2:20 and 2:27).
+In the Septuagint, this noun is used to indicate the anointing oil (Exodus 29:7) and the Anointed One (Daniel 9:26).
+Our word occurs only twice in the New Testament and indicates the state of being anointed in the Holy Spirit (1 John 2:20 and 2:27).
 It needs to be stressed, however, that whoever pertains to the anointing may be dubbed a Christian, but someone who partakes in the anointing is a Christ — see next.

 - The noun χριστος (christos), denoting anyone anointed with the holy oil (high priests, prophets and kings; see the link below for our article on the pseudo-name Christ).
 This noun occurs 565 times in the New Testament, see full concordance and in Hebrew this noun is the familiar word משיח (mashiah).
 From this Greek noun in turn derive:

 - Together with the preposition αντι (anti), meaning over or against: the noun αντιχριστος (antichristos), meaning antichrist.
-This noun occurs 5 times, see full concordance, or see the link below for our article on the pseudo-name Antichrist).
+This noun occurs 5 times, see full concordance, or see the link below for our article on the pseudo-name Antichrist.

-- Together with the adjective ψευδης (pseudes), meaning false: the noun ψευδοχριστος (pseudochristos), denoting someone who claims to be anointed (1 John 2:26-27) but who is probably just being religious (Matthew 24:24 and Mark 13:22 only).
+- Together with the adjective ψευδης (pseudes), meaning false: the noun ψευδοχριστος (pseudochristos), denoting someone who claims to be anointed but who is probably just being religious (Matthew 24:24 and Mark 13:22 only).

 Compound derivations that contain our verb χριω (chrio):